pnp/cli-microsoft365/docs/docs/cmd/outlook/mail/mail-send.md

 ## Options

 `-s, --subject <subject>`
-: E-mail subject
+: Email subject

 `-t, --to <to>`
-: Comma-separated list of e-mails to send the message to
+: Comma-separated list of emails to send the message to.

+`--cc [cc]`
+: Comma-separated list of CC recipients for the message.

+`--bcc [bcc]`
+: Comma-separated list of BCC recipients for the message.

 `--sender [sender]`
 : Optional upn or user id to specify what account to send the message from.
 Also see the remarks section.